ozzono/portfolio/apis/url-shortener/README.md

         ```

   - Get: `localhost:8000/api/:id`
-    - awaits url id in path;
+    - awaits URL id in the path;
-    - returns a url data as exampled below:
+    - returns a URL data as exampled below:

         ```json
         {